BACnet

 BACnet/IP-specific settings

-These settings are only available if Communication mode is set to “IP”.
+These settings are only available if Communication mode is set to “IP” or “IP and SC”.

 - Network ID